Best Internet-Only Deal

 See Which Providers Offer Service At Your Address

-Disclaimers:Internet 60 Pricing: Monthly price is good for one year and thereafter increases to the standard rate then in effect (currently $54.99).
+Disclaimers:Internet 60 Promotional Terms Monthly price is good for one year and thereafter increases by $20 each year until the third year, when service will begin to be billed at its standard rate (currently $69.99).
 Price does not include standard installation fee ($49.99; more if special work needed); a one-time $10 activation fee; or other one-time fees that may apply because of options you select.
 Price also does not include the following recurring monthly charges: (i) modem fee, currently $10; (ii) taxes and other amounts required by law to be collected or paid; or (iii) fees for optional services or equipment you may want.
 All of these monthly charges may increase from time to time.
 After the first year, if our standard rate for your service increases or we institute a new fee for service subscribers generally, we can pass that increase or new fee along to you.
-Internet Service Usage Allowance & Speeds: Internet 60 is subject to a usage allowance of 250 GB per monthly billing period.
+Internet Service Usage Allowance & Speeds: Internet 60 is subject to a usage allowance of 400 GB per monthly billing period.
 Excess usage will be billed at $10 for every increment of up to 50 additional GB used.
 For example, if usage exceeded the allowance by 51 GB, the additional charge would be $20.
 Usage allowances and excess usage charges are subject to change at any time.
 Download and upload speeds are not guaranteed and may vary.
 Offer Availability: Offer may be terminated any time without notice.
 Offer may not be available in all areas, cannot be combined with any other offer, is not transferable and is void where prohibited.
 Available only to residential customers not subscribed to any offered service within prior 90 days and meet applicable credit and other requirements.
 Customer must agree to all applicable subscriber terms and policies.
 Other terms and conditions may apply.

 Jessica Sims is a technology blogger and broadband industry veteran.
 Her background as an administrator and customer support employee for a major ISP informs her passion for helping consumers understand their service options.